alozano-77/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 Represented different ways for people vs computer.

-4 numbers from 0 to 255 seperated by a period
+4 numbers from 0 to 255 separated by a period

 There is just over 4 billion addresses.